AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 do the rest.

 Of course, sometimes the handler does everything required and just needs to signal the application.
-In that case the awakened task does no further "interrupt processing" but simply uses the result.
+In that case, the awakened task does no further "interrupt processing" but simply uses the result.

 Regardless, the same issues apply: 1) How do application tasks synchronize